Danny02/danny02.github.io/_posts/2023-09-08-importance-of-acceptance-tests.md

 # Lessons learned

-- test names are important documentation for future developers
+- Test names are important documentation for future developers
-- highly coupled tests do
+- Highly coupled tests do
-  - hinder refactorings
+  - Hinder refactorings
-  - burdens future developers to discover old requirements
+  - Burdens future developers to discover old requirements
-- the way of working dictates the easiest path that we are unconsciously following
+- The way of working dictates the easiest path that we are unconsciously following
-- we can nudge ourselves to follow best practices by changing the way we are working
+- We can nudge ourselves to follow best practices by changing the way we are working